kbirk/esper/README.md

 ## Usage

-### WebGLContext
+### WebGLContexts

-In order to access the WebGL API you need a canvas element from which a WebGL rendering context can be created.
-The `esper.WebGLContext` namespace wraps the typical process of instantiating a context and provides facilities for handling multiple contexts within a single application.
+In order to access the WebGL API you first need a canvas element from which a WebGL rendering context can be created.
+The `esper.WebGLContext` namespace streamlines the typical process of instantiating a context and provides facilities for handling multiple contexts within a single application.
 The object returned is a native WebGLRenderingContext object.

 ```javascript
 // Get WebGL context and load all available extensions.